 - Chopped red onion

 Cook the tomatoes and dried ancho and guajillo chilies in 3 cups of water in a medium saucepan over medium-high heat until completely cooked.
 Remove from heat; let cool slightly.
 Remove stems and seeds from chilies.
-Puree the cooked tomatoes, chilies, the water they were cooked in, and the clove of garlic; set aside.
+Puree the cooked tomatoes, chilies, the water they were cooked in, and the clove of garlic; season with salt and set aside.

 Heat the olive oil in a large saucepan over medium-high heat.
-Add the sliced carrot, chopped chayote, and onion and saute for 4 to 5 minutes, stirring occasionally.
+Add the sliced carrot, chopped chayote, and onion and saute for 4 to 5 minutes, stirring occasionally; season with salt and black pepper.
 Carefully pour in the tomato puree and the remaining 3 cups of water.
 Add a sprig of cilantro; cover saucepan and let simmer for about 10 minutes.
 Add the shrimp.
 Cover and reduce heat to low; let simmer for another 10 minutes.

 To serve ladle soup into bowls.
 Garnish with chopped avocado, red onion, and a squeeze of fresh lime juice.
 Serve with tostadas or crackers.
 Enjoy!